There’s no doubt that Diablo (all of them – especially Diablo III) made hack and slash games wildly popular.

 In all God of War series, the hack slash gameplay is responsive.
 An innovative upgrade system stops combat from getting repetitive, keeping things challenging and fresh all the time.

-This game is a slight deviation from the isometric dungeon-crawling theme, but it’s still similar to Diablo nonetheless.
+This game is a slight deviation from the isometric dungeon crawler theme, but it’s still similar to Diablo nonetheless.
 The game is about four apocalypse horsemen, famine, death, war, and pestilence, who are sent from another world to wreak havoc.

 Just like Diablo, Darksiders is a hack and slash role-playing game, minus the click and isometric point gameplay.
 Boasting a vast range of weapons, occasional puzzle-solving, skills, and platforming, Darksiders will get you hooked, like a drug addict.